How To Do A Proper Crunch Exercise

-See Below Instructions, FREE Workouts And Video Demonstration On How To Do A Proper Crunch Exercise.
+See Below Instructions, Workouts And Video Demonstration On How To Do A Proper Crunch Exercise.

 The crunch is one of the most common and popular abdominal exercises.
 The crunch exercise primarily works the rectus abdominis, transversus abdominis and also works the oblique muscles.